-I recently refinished an old wood desk and transformed it to farmhouse decor style.
+I recently refinished an old wood desk and transformed it into a farmhouse decor style.
 This desk was sitting in an old barn for over 10 years.
-The back was removed, someone had decided to run wiring to it and cut a light switch hole in the desk top.
+The back was removed, someone had decided to run wiring to it and cut a light switch hole in the desktop.
 As some point, mice had chewed up that wiring, making it useless.

 I love the look of white or ivory with warm, rich wood accent pieces.
 Replacing the top was a great opportunity for me to add in an earthy cherry stain color to warm up the white.
 I wanted this desk makeover to be a one-time project, and white is so very classic.
 However, I went with a warmer ivory tone that I had on hand because it adds just a little more polished a look.